bec-archer/SR80-Manuals/user-manual.md

 Tap any active employee in the list to open their edit form.
 You can change their name, role, or tester authorization.
 Tap **Save** when done.

-**Note:** PINs are not managed here.
-If an admin needs to set or change their PIN, they do it through the normal PIN entry flow during Device Setup.
+#### Resetting an Admin's PIN

+If an admin forgets their PIN, another admin can reset it:

+1. Swipe left on the admin employee's name in the list
+2. Tap the orange **Reset PIN** button
+3. Confirm in the popup

+This clears their PIN entirely.
+The next time that person needs admin access, they'll use the **"Don't have a PIN yet?"** option on the PIN entry screen to set up a new one.
+The resetting admin never sees or chooses the other person's PIN — it's always self-service.

 #### Deactivating an Employee